Trump accuses Google of hiding 'fair media' coverage of him

 “They have it RIGGED, for me & others,” he said, blaming Google, part of Alphabet Inc, for what he said was dangerous action that promoted mainstream media outlets such as CNN and suppressed conservative political voices.

 “This is a very serious situation-will be addressed!”
-Trump added, without offering any details.
+Trump added.
+He did not offer any details.

 Representatives for the White House did not immediately respond to a request for comment.